ProfessorZhang/qw_webhook/README.md

 # QW Webhook

-A simple package to send messages to WeChat Work (企业微信) using webhooks.
+A simple package to send messages to WeChat Work using webhooks.

 ## Installation